NovaMachina-Mods/ExNihiloSequentia/README.md

 # Translating

-If you would like to help translate Ex Nihilo: Sequentia, you can do so through [Crowdin](https://crowdin.com/project/ex-nihilo-sequentia).
+If you would like to help translate Ex Nihilo: Sequentia, please create a pull request with your translation.

 # License